gramps-project/gramps-web-docs/docs/dev-backend/queries.md

 ![Set the Environment variable to type secret](postman-set-env-to-secret.png)

-If you go back to the POST request tab, you can also **Save** the request to a collection which you can again call **Gramps Web API**, so that you can easily send the request again in the future.
+If you go back to the POST request tab, you can also **Save** the request to a **Collection** so that you can easily send the request again in the future.
+Click on the **Save** button, then click on **New Collection** at the bottom of the **Save to Collection** dialog and name the collection, for example **Gramps Web API localhost**.
+You can later make other collections, for example to save requests to a remote production instance.

 ![Save request to collection](postman-save-to-collection.png)